 Temporary water pipelines from dams ED2, ED3, EDMIA and HWD1 to the active mining area were installed during the previous MOP/RMP term to transfer water between the dams and to the active mining area.
 The temporary water pipelines have been laid on the ground surface and were located to avoid any trees and shrubs (i.e. no ground disturbance or vegetation clearance would occur) and have been primarily laid adjacent to existing access roads and within existing infrastructure areas.
-The temporary water pipelines are approximately 400 mm in diameter and are connected to existing pump systems at each dam.
-The water pipelines are anticipated to be removed in early 2020.
+Additional temporary water pipelines are placed in the same manner as required in the mine water management system.
+The temporary water pipelines that range between approximately 200 mm and 400 mm in diameter and are connected to existing pump systems at each dam.